BEYOND THE HOROSCOPE: ALL ABOUT THE 12 ZODIAC SIGNS

 If you read our article on astrology charts, you know that charts aren’t magic.
 A chart’s just a map of the sky from the point of view of a particular time and place on Earth.

 More specifically, it’s a map of where the planets appear in the sky from that place.

 As you remember from elementary school, the solar system is like a giant spinning disk.
 All of the planets circle around the Sun like the grooves on an old-fashioned record.

 Of course, Earth is a planet, too.
 And so, from our vantage point, we look out at this disk edge-on.
 To us, the Sun and all of the planets appear to travel within a narrow band, like a belt stretching across the sky.
 We call this belt the Ecliptic.

 To make it easier to describe where planets are, the Babylonians divided the Ecliptic into 12 equal sections, each named for a corresponding constellation.
-These sections became as the 12 signs of the Zodiac.
+These sections became the 12 signs of the Zodiac.

-Zodiac is a Greek word which loosely translates as “the Way of Life.”
+Zodiac is a Greek word that loosely translates as “the Way of Life.”
 It’s both the place where the living planets reside, as well as a spiritual path for living.

 As the name implies, there’s deep esoteric wisdom about how life happens — how creation occurs — encoded in the Zodiac signs.